Legal and Justice Professionals

 Legal, the justice system and human rights agencies have critical roles to play in ensuring that people have the accommodations and supports they require for effective communication in all aspects of their lives and when using the services that they provide.

-- there is evidence of a conflict of interest, undue persuasion or coercion from support person(s)
+- Providing impartial communication assistance in critical situations and when there may be evidence of a conflict of interest, undue persuasion or coercion from support person(s)

 CDAC’s webinars and resources on access to police, legal and justice services.